We are looking for individuals from diverse backgrounds to join our team.

-Implications to human health: Embryo implantation is the most important bottleneck of pregnancy and failures in the first embryonic milestones are the leading cause of infertility, recurrent pregnancy loss, and many other early pregnancy disorders.
-Elucidating the molecular causes of embryo implantation will help devise new early diagnostic and therapeutic strategies aimed at improving the reproductive health of women and all humans with the female reproductive system.
+Implications to human health: Improper placenta development is the most important bottleneck of pregnancy whose failure is the leading cause of infertility, recurrent pregnancy loss, pre-eclampsia, and many other early pregnancy disorders.
+Elucidating the molecular causes of placenta development will help devise new early diagnostic and therapeutic strategies aimed at improving reproductive health.

 New paradigms in human organoids